cannondale-f500/miningSwitch/README.md

 # miningSwitch
-Raspberry PI with relais Card AZ-Delivery 8-Relais Modul 5V with optocoupler Low-Level-Trigger control by console (SSH) over SSH Apps.
+Raspberry PI with relais Card AZ-Delivery 8-Relais Modul 5V with optocoupler Low-Level-Trigger control by console (SSH) over SSH Apps to hard reset a computer with a pyhton script

 ## Hardware(Aufbau)